pivotal/docs-tap/authn-authz/pinniped-install-guide.hbs.md

 [Pinniped](https://pinniped.dev/) is used to support authentication on Tanzu Application Platform.
 This topic introduces how to install Pinniped on a single cluster of Tanzu Application Platform.

->**Note** This guide only shows an example of one possible installation method for Pinniped on Tanzu
+>**Note** This topic only provides an example of one possible installation method for Pinniped on Tanzu
-> Application Platform using the default Contour ingress controler that ships with the platform.
-Please visit
+> Application Platform by using the default Contour ingress controler included in the platform.
-> the various [how-to-guides](https://pinniped.dev/docs/howto/) to find the install method appropriate to your
+> See [Pinniped documentation](https://pinniped.dev/docs/howto/) for more information about the
-> environment.
+> specific installation method that suits your environment.

 You will deploy two Pinniped components into the cluster.